APB9785/APB9785.github.io/blogs/testing_contexts_with_phx_gen_auth.md

   assert comment.author_id == user.id
 end
 ```
-After ensuring each test has been updated accordingly, we should be back to 100% passing tests for this context!
+After ensuring each test has been updated accordingly, we should be back to 100% passing tests for this Context!